Born for Auto-Tagging: Faster and better with new objective functions: Gradient of Loss Functions

-\begin{itemize} \item Since $L_{\rm CECLA}$ is based on contrastive learning, the loss has a contribution from positive and negative samples.
-The gradient \eqref{gradient} of $L_{\rm CECLA}$ causes the pull and push between them.
-The F scores have more up and down.
-It has more chance to obtain the optimal point.
-From figure \ref{ceclavswce50}, it achieves best macro $F_2$ score at 40 epochs.
+The differences between $L_{\rm WCE}$, $L_{\rm CECLA}$, and $L_{\rm PBP}$: \begin{itemize} \item For contrastive learning type of functions (with $\boldsymbol{\beta}$), their gradient \eqref{gradient} has more bounce back between positive and negative samples.
+Its F scores also have more up and down.
+It has a better chance to obtain the optimal point.
+From Figure 6, $L_{\rm CECLA}$ achieves best macro ${\rm F}_2$ score at 40 epochs.
 On the other hand, $L_{\rm WCE}$ only has the contribution from positive samples.
-Therefore, its three F scores curves are more steady increasing or decreasing. \item Figure \ref{countnumberprediction} shows that $L_{\rm CE}$ loss predicts category numbers more close to ground truth.
-However, its precision is not good enough.
-On the micro data (category 2 and 3), $L_{\rm CECLA}$, $L_{\rm PBP}$ and $L_{\rm WCE}$ obtain higher $F_1$ than $L_{\rm CE}$ after 50 epochs on category 2.
-Moreover, $L_{\rm CECLA}$ performs better than $L_{\rm WCE}$ after 50 epochs. $L_{\rm CECLA}$ obtains better $F_2$ than $L_{\rm WCE}$ on category2 during $40\sim50$ epochs. \item In general, $L_{\rm PBP}$ converges faster than other loss functions.
-It has higher $F_1$ than $L_{\rm WCE}$ on category 2.
-At 40 epochs, $L_{\rm PBP}$ performs better than $L_{\rm WCE}$.
+Its F scores curves are steadily increasing or decreasing.
+It requires a longer time to achieve the optimal. \item In general, $L_{\rm PBP}$ converges faster than other loss functions.
+It has a higher ${\rm F}_1$ than $L_{\rm WCE}$ along with training.
+At 40 epochs, $L_{\rm PBP}$ performs better than $L_{\rm WCE}$. \end{itemize}